earobinson95/emilyarobinson--blogdownSite/content/authors/admin/_index.md

 Hi there :wave: I'm Emily!

-I am a Ph.D. candidate and statistical consultant in the Department of Statistics at the University of Nebraska - Lincoln.
-My current research, in collaboration with my advisers, [Dr. Susan VanderPlas](https://srvanderplas.netlify.app/) and Dr. Reka Howard, focuses on the use of graphical tests to evaluate data visualization design choices in order to effectively communicate the intended result.
+I recently finished my Ph.D. in statistics from the University of Nebraska - Lincoln.
+My current research, in collaboration with [Dr. Susan VanderPlas](https://srvanderplas.netlify.app/) and Dr. Reka Howard, focuses on the use of graphical tests to evaluate data visualization design choices in order to effectively communicate the intended result.
 I am currently learning how to create interactive visualizations using D3.js.
 I am passionate about teaching, mentoring, and collaboration.

+I am excited to be joining the faculty in the [Department of Statistics at CalPoly](https://statistics.calpoly.edu/) in San Luis Obispo, CA in fall 2022!

-Outside of being a graduate student, I enjoy outdoor recreation :runner: :bicyclist: :ski:, gardening :sunflower: :herb: , and reading :books: [(check out *Reese's Book Club Picks*)](https://hello-sunshine.com/post/reeses-book-club-all-picks)!
+Outside of work, I enjoy outdoor recreation :runner: :bicyclist: :ski:, gardening :sunflower: :herb: , and reading :books: [(check out *Reese's Book Club Picks*)](https://hello-sunshine.com/post/reeses-book-club-all-picks)!

 :smile: Pronouns: she/her